Information management definition

 Information management means the planning, budgeting, manipulating, and controlling of information throughout its life cycle.
 The term encompasses both information itself and the related resources, such as personnel, equipment, funds, and information technology.

-Information management means the program maintained by the commission for the application of management techniques to the purchase, creation, utilization, maintenance, retention, preservation, and disposal of forms and records undertaken to improve efficiency and reduce costs of recordkeeping; including management of filing and microfilming equipment and supplies, filing and information retrieval systems, files, correspondence, reports and forms management, historical documentation, micrographic retention programming, and critical records protection.
+Information management means the program maintained bythe administration for the application of management techniques to the purchase, creation, utilization, maintenance, retention, preservation, and disposal of forms and records undertaken to improve efficiency and reduce costs of recordkeeping, including management of filing, microfilming, and imaging equipment and supplies, filing and information retrieval systems, files, correspondence, reports and forms management, historical documentation, micrographic retention programming, electronic content management systems, and critical records protection.

 Examples of Information management in a sentence